WidgetsBurritos/rackspace-homepage/README.md

 Each individual content region is either a single, or two-columned content area, that can utilize either straight content, or include blocks directly into the page, in a Bootstrap-friendly manner.

-- The Hosting Solutions section is a 7/5 Bootstrap column structure, where each column has a View Block as it's contents, displaying the particular Hosting Solution taxonomy terms.
+- The Hosting Solutions section is a 7/5 Bootstrap column structure, where each column has a View Block as its content, displaying the particular Hosting Solution taxonomy terms.

 - The IT Solutions section is a single View Block referencing all IT Solution taxonomy terms.